 The Rubrics of The French Dispatch

-Such hardship is an experiential art of journalism from watching The French Dispatch.
-Several short stories split the film.
-However, that does not necessarily make it an ordinary anthology because the rubric or article in the magazine refers to the short story.
-Complete with the title, article’s author, and other information that the audience usually encounters on magazine pages.
-The rubrics can be in the form of culinary, politics, art, and local cultural travel.
+Such hardship is experienced through the art of journalism while watching The French Dispatch.
+The film is divided into several short stories, which does not necessarily make it an ordinary anthology.
+Instead, the rubric or article in the magazine corresponds to each short story, complete with the title, article’s author, and other information that the audience usually encounters on magazine pages.
+These rubrics cover various topics such as culinary, politics, art, and local cultural travel.

-The context of the narrative in the film is that the French Dispatch magazine is in mourning.
-Their editor died suddenly.
-They were leaving a will that this magazine will be closed.
-So, the journalists gathered for the last issue of the magazine.
-The article, which later became the film, was the last writing of several journalists prepared to be published.
-At the end of the film, the audience will see them all conferring to write an obituary for the editor.
+The context of the narrative in the film is that the French Dispatch magazine is in mourning as their editor died suddenly.
+In his will, he stated that the magazine will be closed.
+Therefore, the journalists gather to work on the last issue of the magazine.
+The articles that later become the film are the last writings of several journalists, prepared to be published in this final edition.
+Towards the end of the film, the audience will see them all coming together to write an obituary for the editor.

 The Definition of Clickbait